Statistical Research Group

 The Statistical Research Group (SRG) was a research group at Columbia University focused on military problems during World War II.
 Abraham Wald, Allen Wallis, Herbert Solomon, Frederick Mosteller, George Stigler, Leonard Jimmie Savage and Milton Friedman were all part of the group in which 18 researchers participated.

 Wallis, Stigler and Friedman met as graduate students at the University of Chicago.
 Despite their shared alma mater there is no evidence that Stigler and Friedman had grown close before serving on the SRG staff together in New York City.

-The SRG was disbanded at the end of World War II.
+The SRG was disbanded at the end of World War II, but several of its members remained affiliated to Columbia University, and would eventually establish the Department of Statistics at Columbia University.

 Background

 Statistical analysis was widely used by Federal agencies after the New Deal.
 The statistical publications of the United States became more sophisticated between 1930 and 1940.
-During the mobilization to war (1940-1941) and continuing on during the war, statistics continued to gain in importance with applications in operations research and management information systems (MIS).
+During the mobilization to war (1940–1941) and continuing on during the war, statistics continued to gain in importance with applications in operations research and management information systems (MIS).
 The Statistical Control System in the Air Force developed under Colonel C.B.
 Thornton, was an example of a wartime MIS.
 Its mission was to provide "a continuous flow of detailed information on the status of many parts of the Air Force, including personnel, supply, operations, and basic data upon which to base attrition rates, sortie rates, crew rotation rates, maintenance needs, supply rates, etc."